zinosat/site/src/index.md

 keyboard to control lighting effects.
 In Obins' words, this is the Light processor.

 Currently this project is in its infancy, only very basic features has been tested.
-It can act as a decent indicator light (e.g. Caps Lock) using the RGB leds.
+It can act as a decent indicator light (e.g. Caps Lock) using the RGB LEDs.
 But there is a lot of potential out there, as the firmware is only about 5KB in size right now, and the microcontroller can hold 64/128 KB of code for the c15/c18 revision respectively.